-For years following the valuation date (when no new valuation is performed), covered payroll reported represents the annual payroll during the employer's fiscal year ended September 30, 2021.
+The Town adopted GASB #75 during the year ended September 30, 2018.
+Information is not available for prior years.
+For years following the valuation date (when no new valuation is performed), covered payroll reported represents the annual payroll during the employer's fiscal year.